mirovarga/bl/blog/posts/fixing-adobe-flash-player-was-blocked-because-it-is-out-of-date-under-debian.md

 ---
 title: Fixing 'Adobe Flash Player was blocked because it is out of date' under Debian
+description: After updating Chromium to version 59 under Debian 64 I was getting
+    a message saying that 'Adobe Flash Player was blocked because it is out of date' whenever I opened a site with a Flash content.
 created: 2017-06-13T00:00:00Z
 tags: [Linux, How-to]
 ---